 For those of you who don’t know, the terms of a collaboration are usually done with an exchange of payments or the giving of free products, a review of the products are then given online in return.
 This is a great way for many small businesses to promote their product and for bloggers to make an income doing what they love.

 The response Hira gave us shocked us because it was one that we’ve never received in the past.
-After she so kindly agreed to collaborate, she mentioned that she would like to pay for the hijabs we send her (whaaaaaat?!?!).
-So not only would this lovely human being help us market our products but she offered to pay for them as well (we literally thought we were being punk’d).
+After she so kindly agreed to collaborate, she mentioned that she would like to pay for the hijabs we send her (say what?!).
+So not only would this lovely human being help us market our products but she offered to pay for them as well!

 We decided to have a chat with Hira so we could better understand her reasoning and why she offered to do something most folks don’t even think about.

 I’m currently a junior at Fashion Institute Technology (FIT) and I’m majoring in advertising and design.
 I tend to focus on campaigns and visuals that deal with a mission for social change, I like to use fashion to speak about social issues, it’s what I’m passionate about.
 I got into the blogging world because I’ve always had in interest in fashion.
 Growing up I was the only Muslim in my school so I wasn’t able to dress the way I wanted to in fear of being bullied.
 Sharing my world on Instagram allows me to keep up with my creative side and allows keeps me grounded in my religiosity.

 I’m not completely content with it because of the lack of diversity.
 It’s unfortunate to see the modest fashion world has an ideal image as well- light skin models who dress very similarly, it’s all about the aesthetics.
 It isn’t authentic.